UKHomeOffice/application-container-platform/docs/service_lifecycle.md

 ## Live

 Once the products have gone through the beta process, (which is to identify that the MVP is viable), the service will transition to live.
-In live, we are happy that the service has undergone enough evaluation to meet user expectations as well as being able to commit confidentally to SLA's and SLO's.
+In live, we are happy that the service has undergone enough evaluation to meet user expectations as well as being able to commit confidentially to SLA's and SLO's.

 ## Production-Ready Criteria